RajThakre1995/Superstore-Sales/README.md

 # Superstore-Sales
+A complete **Exploratory Data Analysis (EDA)** project on the Superstore Sales dataset, focused on discovering sales trends, profit drivers, and customer behavior using Python.

+# Overview

-Overview : This case study involves performing an Exploratory Data Analysis (EDA) on the Superstore Sales dataset, which is widely used for educational purposes.
-The dataset provides a diverse set of features, including categorical, numerical, and date-time data, making it ideal for practicing data cleaning, feature engineering, and visualization techniques.
+This project focuses on performing a comprehensive Exploratory Data Analysis (EDA) on the popular Superstore Sales dataset, commonly used in educational and business environments.

-The goal of this case study is to apply systematic EDA techniques to uncover insights, identify trends, and prepare the data for further analysis or modeling.
-The dataset has been modified to introduce various inconsistencies, missing values, and data quality issues, offering an opportunity to apply advanced data cleaning and transformation skills.
+The dataset consists of:
+- Categorical Data
+- Numerical Data
+- Date-Time Data

+making it ideal for practicing:
+- Data Cleaning
+- Feature Engineerin
+- Exploratory Data Analysis (EDA)
+- Data Visualization Techniques

+---

+# Project Goals

+- Clean and preprocess raw data, handling missing values and inconsistencies.
+- Perform feature engineering for better analysis.
+- Analyze sales and profit trends across different categories, segments, and regions.
+- Visualize business KPIs using Python libraries.
+- Prepare the dataset for further modeling or dashboard creation.